pieroproietti/penguins-eggs-book/1-about.md

 **Piero Proietti**

-Creating Linux distro with and ISO image file by using Penguins**-**eggs platform tool
+Creating Linux distro with and ISO image file by using penguins-eggs platform tool

 June 2024